 Inventory management requires a skill of knowing what supplies you need for the business to operate daily.
 Therefore, if you have a bit of inventory knowledge and even some accounting skills, is always helpful for business owners or cafes.

 Inventory management is therefore an important skill that many café or coffee shop owners have.
 Even if you do not work directly with inventory, hiring a qualified and skilled barista with knowledge of such items makes for a promising chance at getting hired.

 Getting hired as a barista may be challenging without any expertise or experience, but it is not impossible!

 If you don’t have experience, you can still apply for a barista position with other types of job experience.
 These include waiting experience, sometimes called “serving” and/hosting experiencing.
 Additional experience that can lead to a hosting position includes hotel and restaurant experience, cooking experience, baking experience, and inventory/accounting experience.

 A Passion For The Bean

 Yes, that’s right, the number one factor that makes a great barista (either inexperienced or veterans) is a true passion for the bean.
+The best barista training starts from learning about the coffee bean.
 Coffee is a complicated.
 In fact it’s more complicated than wine at a molecular level.
 It has over a thousand different flavonoids, which can impact the ultimate taste.
 Add it a variety of roasting techniques and you have literally got an unlimited amount of tasting opportunities.